The Adventures of Brisco County, Jr.: Broadcast history

 The Adventures of Brisco County, Jr., premiered on the Fox network at 8:00 pm on Friday, August 27, 1993, with a two-hour pilot movie.
 To bolster viewer interest in the show, Fox rebroadcast the pilot two days later at 7:00 pm.
 Both airings of the pilot returned strong ratings.
 Brisco's ratings for the pilot and first episode were high, particularly with the demographic of adults aged 18–49.
 The series was aired in Canada, including on Global Toronto (channel 29).

 The pilot movie was followed by 26 episodes, each 45 minutes long and airing at 8:00 pm on Fridays.
 Fox Entertainment chief Sandy Grushaw openly touted Brisco and its star Bruce Campbell.
 The network fully expected the show to be its breakout hit of the year, a distinction which eventually went to Briscos follow-up, The X-Files.
 Hoping that more viewers would follow Brisco as it progressed, Fox approved producing an entire season of the show, despite post-pilot low ratings.
 Subsequent episodes failed to attract more viewers and the show was cancelled at end of its first and only season.
 After the series ended, Fox retransmitted the show on Sunday nights at 8:00 pm during July and August 1994.
-The show was later broadcast for a short time in syndication, airing on the U.S. cable channel TNT.
+The show was later broadcast for a short time in syndication, airing on the American cable channel TNT.